The best harness for a small dog in busy, hot walking conditions: what should you look for?

 Material and ventilation

 This is underestimated.
-On hot days or during busy city walks, a harness made of synthetic material can retain heat, accumulate sweat, and chafe.
-For small dogs with a dense or curly coat, this is even more relevant.
+On warm days or during busy city walks, a harness made of synthetic material can retain heat, accumulate sweat, and chafe.
+For small dogs with dense or curly fur, this is especially relevant.

-Choose breathable materials with smooth interiors.
-Mesh lining helps, provided the mesh size is fine enough so the coat doesn't get pulled through.
-Padded harnesses often look high-quality but are not the best choice for daily use in warm conditions.
+Choose breathable materials with smooth inner surfaces.
+Mesh lining helps, provided the mesh size is fine enough so that the fur doesn't get pulled through it.
+Padded harnesses often look high-quality, but in warm conditions, they are not the best choice for daily use.
 Save those for cooler days.

 Weight of the harness itself